Cool Runnings: An oral history

-Now, more than 20 years later, Turteltaub is not only accustomed to the world of show business, but he’s yet to stop hearing about that Disney film he created all those years ago.
-And in honor of the 2014 Winter Olympics – and the similar story behind this year’s Jamaican bobsled team, who will start competing in the 2014 Winter Olympics on Sunday – EW is looking back at the 1993 film about the Jamaican team that could.
+Now, nearly 25 years later, Turteltaub is not only accustomed to the world of show business, but he’s yet to stop hearing about that Disney film he created all those years ago.
+And in honor of the 2018 Winter Olympics — and the story behind this year’s Jamaican bobsled team — EW is looking back at the 1993 film about the Jamaican team that could.
 As the saying goes, “Feel the rhythm, feel the rhyme, get on up, it’s bobsled time!”

 About a year before Cool Runnings started shooting, producer Dawn Steel was attempting to cast a film called Blue Maaga.
 It was a more dramatic take on the Jamaican team’s story, and it was the first script that landed in the hands of actors Leon, Rawle D. Lewis, Malik Yoba, and Doug.
 E. Doug, who would end up portraying the beloved bobsled team in the Disney film.
 It was through casting that film that Steel found many of the elements that eventually came together to create Cool Runnings.